laravel/docs/session.md

 <a name="configuration"></a>
 ### Configuration

 The session configuration file is stored at `config/session.php`.
 Be sure to review the options available to you in this file.
-By default, Laravel is configured to use the `cookie` session driver, which will work well for many applications.
+By default, Laravel is configured to use the `file` session driver, which will work well for many applications.

 The session `driver` configuration option defines where session data will be stored for each request.
 Laravel ships with several great drivers out of the box: